eganscha/sakura-notes-public/README.md

 5. **Connect to the application via http:**

     Navigate to `http://sakura.notes` in your browser if you're using ingress.
+You will be re-directed to the https:// version of the website.
+    (Adjust the ingress.yaml file, if you would like to change this behavior for some reason.)

     Navigate to `http://localhost:8000` in your browser if you're using nginx.